exyi/coberec/docs/thesis/graphql-generator.md

 # C# from GraphQL Schema Generator

-To demonstrate the functionality of our code generation library, we have reimplemented a C# code generator using the ExprCS abstraction.
+To demonstrate the functionality of our code generation library, we have reimplemented a C# code generator using the Coberec library.
 It translates a domain model written in GraphQL Schema language into immutable classes.
 The model in GraphQL is very concise while the generator produces quite rich classes with equality, ToString implementation and methods for easier modification of the immutable objects.
 The point of this chapter is not to explain its usage in depth, as there is more detailed [documentation](https://github.com/exyi/coberec/blob/master/docs/graphql-gen.md) on the GraphQL Schema compiler.